 Services Provided by Career Counselors

 Career counselors and coaches provide a variety of services.
-You can get assistance with any part of the career planning process that you need.
-Here’s an overview of the services that are offered:
+You can get assistance with any part of the career planning process.
+Here’s an overview of the services that counselors offer:

 - Help clients identify obstacles impeding progress toward the establishment of career plans and coach clients on ways to overcome these challenges.